jacobclarke92/kinect-visualisation/README.md

 You will be prompted with a list of MIDI devices if you have any plugged in/running, to select a device add something like:

 `./launcher | ./server -port2`

-*Note: if you get an error 'Bus error: 10', then I recommend just [enabling a midi network session](http://support.apple.com/kb/PH5171), this simply gives it a midi port to work with.
-I'm unsure why this error occurs.

 If all has gone as expected you should see a stream of a data running in terminal after a few seconds.
 The node server will be running at